Champagne Bar at the Surf Club

 Advertising

-It's pretty much always a good time to go drinking in Miami.
+Welcome to Miami, where the bars are plentiful and it's always a great time to go drinking.
 Sun's out?
-Grab some patio pounders at a waterfront venue.
+Fuel up on frozen delights at a waterfront bar (and don’t forget to ask for a floater!).
 Trying to impress a date?
-We've got sexy hidden speakeasies galore.
+Miami’s got sexy speakeasies galore.
 Catching up with friends?
-Miami's wine bars let you do so at leisure.
-Of course, we've also got plenty of places to drink when you're not drinking, where the low and no-ABV bevs are just as flavorful as their full-proof brethren.
-If you want to sip cocktails and party all night, well, you're in the right place.
+Do so with a glass of something funky and a bowl of warm olives at a charming Miami wine bar.
+One of the Miami bars in this guide even stays open until 7am, should that be your destiny.
+Perhaps surprisingly, Miami is also home to plenty of places to drink when you're not drinking, where the low and no-ABV bevs are just as flavorful as their full-proof brethren.
+This is all to say, if you want to sip cocktails and party all night, you're in the right place.
 Wondering where to start?
-Here are our favorite bars in Miami, slinging drinks so good, you'll be hard-pressed not to order another round.
+We’re breaking down our favorite bars in Miami, spots slinging drinks so good, you'll be hard-pressed not to order another round.

 Best bars in Miami